 He then went on to say . . . “whether it be in terms of virtual field trips, communicating with field experts, and/or collaborating with students in other schools to share projects and ideas . . . all of this can now be done and, better yet, it can be done with clear images and great sound.”

 And if that doesn’t hook you, just imagine what improvements will be made in terms of this technology within the course of just the next few years.”

-He then closed by saying, “. . . if one of your primary goals as a teacher is to provide your students with highly interesting, informative and engaging learning opportunities, then providing your students with ample opportunity to use video conferencing technology is something you have to do and do now.”
+He then this administrator closed by saying, “. . . if one of your primary goals as a teacher is to provide your students with highly interesting, informative and engaging learning opportunities, then providing your students with ample opportunity to use video conferencing technology is something you have to do and do now.”

 I took this recommendation to heart and, and with several years of video conferencing experience now behind me, I strongly encourage all teachers to do the same.